derrickp1223/Project_2_431/Information/Usage.md

 ```
 #### Hello World with executible:

-Prints "Hellow world!" when executible is ran
+Prints "Hello, world!" when executible is ran
 - Make sure standard library is configured properly
 ```
 module hello-world where